Understanding Gestational Surrogacy and Its Benefits

 - The ability to have your own child biologically or through intention thanks to in vitro fertilization.

-- Offering the option of gender selection and genetic testing on the embryo before implantation.
+- The option of gender selection and genetic testing on the embryo before implantation.

-- Our stringent vetting process that includes medical, psychological and criminal screenings.
+- Low risk pregnancy-our surrogate vetting process includes medical, psychological and criminal screenings.
 We accept less than 1 percent of the women who apply to be a surrogate and pride ourselves on choosing a surrogate who is physically, emotionally and financially prepared to carry your child or children.

 - While surrogacy law is constantly evolving, the legal process in many states sets a precedent that the surrogate must relinquish her rights to your baby after he or she is born.